Enzo Fernández

-Enzo Jeremías Fernández (born 17 January 2001) is an Argentine professional footballer who plays as a midfielder for club Chelsea and the Argentina national team.
-Primarily a central midfielder, he is also capable of playing as a defensive or attacking midfielder.
+Enzo Jeremías Fernández (born 17 January 2001) is an Argentine professional footballer who plays as a midfielder for club Manchester City and the Argentina national team.

 As an academy graduate of River Plate, Fernández made his first-team debut for the club in 2019, before spending two seasons on loan with Defensa y Justicia.
 There, he won the Copa Sudamericana and Recopa Sudamericana, and returned to River Plate in 2021.
 He joined Benfica in the summer of 2022.
 Having played only six months for them, he joined Chelsea in January 2023 for a British-record transfer fee worth €121 million (£106.8 million).
+In September 2026, Fernández joined Manchester City for £125 million, equalling the existing British transfer fee record.
+The move made Fernández the first player to be transferred for more than £100 million on two separate occasions.

 An Argentine international, Fernández previously represented his country at under-18 level before making his senior international debut.
 He represented Argentina at the 2022 FIFA World Cup, playing an important role in helping his country win their third title, while also winning the tournament's Young Player Award.
-He also won the 2024 Copa América.
+He was also part of the team that won the 2024 Copa América.
+Fernández was a key player in Argentina's campaign to reach the 2026 FIFA World Cup final, where he received a red card.